fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

 In the first two examples, you can see how, using the same transformation rules document, the output will way based on the source model.
 The `inputPath` describes the el-path from where to fetch the input to the function.
 If no value is found in the given path, undefined will be the input to the transformation, and undefined returned.
-So if we have an input model without the path "petlist.cat", like in the third example, the result of the literalValue transformation would be undefined, and one would receive an empty output document.
+So if we have an input model without the path `petlist.cat`, like in the third example, the result of the literalValue transformation would be undefined, and one would receive an empty output document.

 ### Static Values